VisilyRomani/web-portfolio/README.md

     npm run dev

-  web portfolio will be available at http://localhost:5173.
+  Web portfolio will be available at http://localhost:5173.
 You can edit the source files in the src directory and see live updates as you save changes.

 ## Project Structure